openceo2025/movieAgent/README.md

 ## Image Generation & Auto-Posting UI

 This Streamlit UI manages image-centric posts and **uses the same Streamlit version as the video UI**, so no upgrade is required.
-It translates Japanese prompts via **Ollama**, renders images with **ComfyUI**, posts them through a local **autoPoster** service, and retrieves view statistics.
+It translates Japanese prompts via **Ollama**, renders images with **ComfyUI**, posts them to a WordPress endpoint, and retrieves view statistics via a local **autoPoster** service.

 ### Column schema
 Include the following columns in your sheet: